adaptive-democracy/hopeful-path/persistent-democracy-talk/slides.md

 ---

-# How to make this happen?
+## How to make this happen?

-## Persistently Democratic Political Party
+#### Persistently Democratic Political Party

-- do whatever party members wish
+- members pay dues and therefore get voting weights
+- members select the constitution at all levels
 - easier to get going than a cooperative
 - can experiment with sub-constitutions for different areas
 - can fund projects and agitate for incremental change

 ---

-# How to make this happen?
+## How to make this happen?

-## Persistently Democratic Cooperative
+#### Persistently Democratic Cooperative

 <v-clicks>

-## Cooperative?
+##### Cooperative?

-- cooperatives are private companies owned by their members (workers or consumers)
+- cooperatives are private companies owned by their members<br>(workers or consumers)
-- consumer cooperatives are the future given automation (multi-stakeholder in the interim)
+- consumer cooperatives are the future given automation<br>(multi-stakeholder in the interim)
 - cooperatives are a proven model
 - cooperatives haven't lived up to their potential